Dr. Hassan Abbas – Distinguished Professor

 - Master’s in Political Science from Punjab University (Pakistan)

-Dr. Gawdat Bahgat – Professor
+Dr. Gawdat Bahgat – Distinguished Professor

 Dr. Gawdat Bahgat is a Professor of National Security Affairs at the National Defense University’s Near East South Asia Center for Strategic Studies.
 He is an Egyptian-born specialist in Middle Eastern policy, particularly Egypt, Iran, and the Gulf region.
 His areas of expertise include energy security, proliferation of weapons of mass destruction, counter-terrorism, Arab-Israeli conflict, North Africa, and American foreign policy in the Middle East.